DhruvKauts2/insightForge/README.md

-# LogFlow - Distributed Log Aggregation System
+# InsightForge - Distributed Log Aggregation System

 A production-grade distributed log aggregation and analysis platform built with Python, Kafka, Elasticsearch, and PostgreSQL.